 REWRITE:

 ...African Sculpture?
 The exaggerated body and facial features of this sculpture are typical of the art of African sculpture.
 Its creator understood that emotions can best be expressed visually by overstatement rather than by literal depiction.
-Furthermore, the artist managed to preserve the spontaneity, imagination, and unselfconscious vision of the child’s world.

 ...Katsura Palace?
 Serenity and order crown the splendor of this enchanted summer palace built just outside Kyoto, Japan in the 16th century.
 The shoji (rice-paper screens) incorporated into the interior of the building can be moved to create an endless variety of patterns, contrasts, and rhythms that turn the building a haven of tranquility and beauty: horizontal facades, vertical posts, diagonal roofs; dark and light, long and short, wet and dry; water, stones, grass, wood, and paper

 The wild horse of Lascaux, also called the Chinese horse, evokes this Zen-like quality as well.